sbhavani/dgx-spark-playbooks/nvidia/open-webui/sync.md

 while :; do sleep 86400; done
 ```

-- Click the "Add" button to save configuration to your DGX Spark.
+- Click the "Add" button to save the configuration to your DGX Spark.

 # Step 5.
 Launch Open WebUI

-Click on the NVIDIA Sync icon in your system tray or taskbar to open the main application window.
+- Click on the NVIDIA Sync icon in your system tray or taskbar to open the main application window.

-Under the "Custom" section, click on "Open WebUI".
+- Under the "Custom" section, click on "Open WebUI".

 Your default web browser should automatically open to the Open WebUI interface at `http://localhost:12000`.